 The 10-second takeaway

-For the quarter ended March 31 (Q1), Verizon Communications met expectations on revenue and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Verizon Communications met expectations on revenues and beat expectations on earnings per share.

-Verizon Communications reported revenue of $28.24 billion.
-The 26 analysts polled by S&P Capital IQ predicted a top line of $28.17 billion on the same basis.
-GAAP reported sales were 4.6% higher than the prior-year quarter's $26.99 billion.
+Verizon Communications reported revenue of $29.42 billion.
+The 22 analysts polled by S&P Capital IQ predicted revenue of $29.54 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.